Conveuropean logo

 Dublin Ireland

-Today I realised that I would a really lousy paparazzi :).
-The story is I went to the IFI (Irish Film Institute) to see the Japanese movie Okuribito (Departures, vert good by the way) and then suddendly I saw there were a lot people taking pictures with flashes.
+Today I realised that I was a really lousy paparazzi :).
+The story is I went to the IFI (Irish Film Institute) to see the Japanese movie Okuribito (Departures, very good by the way) and then suddenly I saw there were a lot of people taking pictures with flashes.
 It took me some minutes to realise that they were actually taking pictures of Bono, the lead singer from U2.
-Instinctively I grab my phone and tried to take a picture and well ... you can see the result here ... no comments.
+Instinctively I grabbed my phone and tried to take a picture, and well... you can see the result here... no comments.

 Xmas in Belgium